vonhoff/CsTilenginePure/README.md

 ```

 ## Installation
+The C# binding for SDL2 is required.
+This binding is included as a submodule for this repository.

-No installation step is required.
-Just make sure that the Tilengine library and the `Tilengine.cs` modules are accessible from within your own project.
-This could be done by creating a submodule or copying the file into your project.
+You have to make sure that `SDL2.cs` and `Tilengine.cs` are accessible from within your own project.
+This could be done by creating a submodule of this repository for your project with the recursive parameter set to true.

+Alternatively, you could add the project in this repository as a reference to your project.

 ## Samples
 The samples for this binding have been moved to its own repository to prevent multiple ```Main``` methods from interfering when using this binding as a submodule.